 Russell J. Held is Vice President of Economic Development for the Port of Virginia.
 Russell has also served as a board member of the Hampton Roads Economic Development Alliance, Commonwealth Center for Advanced Logistics Systems, Virginia Economic Developers Association and Virginia Beach Vision, as well as serving as a CIVIC Scholars mentor.
 Russell brings fund raising, promotion and public speaking experience to the TWC Board.

-Donald V. Jellig is a sought-after independent business consultant.
+Donald V. Jellig is an independent business consultant.
 Don retired from his position as Vice President of Sentara Health Care and has served as the Chair of the Community Services Board and the Hampton Roads Economic Development Alliance.
 He is a past Chair of the Virginia Beach Development Authority.
-Don brings years of executive experience to his role as Chair of TWC’s Board of Directors.
+Don brings years of executive experience to his role on TWC’s Board of Directors.